 Once you have selected your large garden planter, it is time to work your way from the bottom up.

-To begin, I like to place small rocks in the bottom.
+To begin, I like to place small rocks in the bottom of your pot.
+It's a simple way to assist with drainage.
 Rocks allow the roots to not sit in water when I give it a watering each day or so.

 You do not have to add rock, but I find it to be agreeable with the plants.